Vertex Cuts: Structure trees and nested cut-systems

-\begin{theo} Let $X$ be a connected graph with automorphism group $G$.
-There is a nested cut system $\cn$ invariant under $G$ which is a subsystem of $\ci$ with the following properties.
-If two $\kappa $-inseparable sets $Y_1,Y_2$ are separated by a cut in $\ci $ then they are separated by a cut in $\cn$.
-Let $T = T(\cn)$ be the structure tree corresponding $\cn$.
-Two distinct maximal $\kappa $-inseparable sets in $X$ will belong to distinct vertices of $T$. \end{theo}
+\begin{theo} Let $X$ be a connected graph with automorphism group $G$, and let $\cc $ be an $\Omega $-cut system.
+There is a uniquely determined nested cut system $\cn$ invariant under $G$ which is a subsystem of $\cc$ with the following property.
+If $\omega _1, \omega _2 \in \Omega $ are separated by a cut in $\cc$ then they are separated by a cut in $\cn$. \end{theo}

-\begin{exam} It may happen that $\kappa$-inseparable sets are not separated by optimally nested cuts.
-In Figure~\ref{fig:opt} there are four $4$-inseparable sets (each of which is the vertex set of a complete subgraph on $5$ vertices).
-There are two thin separators, shown in black, that correspond to optimally nested cuts $C$ with $\mu (C)=0$.
-The two central $4$-inseparable sets $Y_1, Y_2$ are not separated by any cut for which $\mu (C)=0$.
-The two separators, shown in grey, which separate $Y_1, Y_2$ correspond to cuts $C$ with $\mu (C) = 16$.
-Any cut $D$ which separates $Y_1, Y_2$ has $\mu (D) \geq 16$.
+\begin {proof} As in Section 5, for $C \in \cc$ let $\mu (C)$ be the number of cuts in $\cc$ with which $C$ is not nested.